One Of The Biggest Mistakes Most Job Seekers Make

 The bottom line is- they are FOCUSED!

-The biggest mistake I see most job seekers make is not knowing what they want.
-Often, when I ask a job seeker what they’re looking for, I get an answer like this, “Oh, I’ve done a lot of things.
+Too often, when I ask a job seeker what they’re looking for, I get an answer like this, “Oh, I’ve done a lot of things.
 I can do something in high tech, telecom, marketing, human resources, pretty much anything.”

 Whenever I hear a response like that, I want to scream “STOP RIGHT THERE!”